medihebfaiza/battleship/README.md

-# naval-battle
+# battleship
-A Naval Battle in Scala
+A Battleship game in Scala